bndtools/bnd/CONTRIBUTING.md

 The Bnd/Bndtools maintainers will review your pull request and, if approved, will merge into the main repo.

+If your pull request was originally a work-in-progress, don't forget to remove WIP from its title to signal to the maintainers that it is ready for review.

 ### How can I become a maintainer?